mikeblas/TenDigitDisplay/README.md

 I want to use the project to display some stock prices as they change.
 Since there's just seven segments, it's a bit crude, but something like "183.78d 1.19" means that the issue I'm tracking is at $183.78 per share, down (for "d") $1.19 per share since the last close.

-Right now, all the smarts are in a Python scripts that pokes at those endpoints and the ESP-32 just scans the multiplexed displays to show the last thing it was told.
-Eventually, the device be standalone, though that comes with a few problems that I'll need to sort out.
+Right now, all the smarts are in a Python scripts that run on a desktop computer.
+That script pokes at those endpoints and the ESP-32 just scans the multiplexed displays to show the last thing it was told.
+Eventually, the device could be standalone, though that comes with a few problems that I'll need to sort out.

 Things to do: